 Can You Trademark a Club Name?

-It is certainly possible to trademark the name of a club.
-Clubs can be protected under trademark law, and any materials that identify your club to the public can be trademarked.
 For example, “IMPERIALS CAR CLUB” is a registered trademark.
 You may also trademark any logos or slogans associated with the club.
 Building a name and reputation for your club can be a lengthy process, and a process that is more difficult if you do not possess control of the associated name and slogan.
-Let’s look at some examples of trademarked club names.
+Let's look at some examples of trademarked club names.

 Table of Contents